Leonidas Polk: Legacy

-Although his record as a field commander was mixed, Polk was immensely popular with his troops, and the Army of Tennessee deeply mourned his death.
+Although his record as a field commander was mixed, Polk was popular with his troops, and the Army of Tennessee deeply mourned his death.
 Polk's funeral service at Saint Paul's Church in Augusta, Georgia, was one of the most elaborate during the war.
 His friend Bishop Stephen Elliott of Georgia presided at the service, delivering a stirring funeral oration.
 He was buried in a location under the present-day altar.
 The church has a monument to Polk near the altar, and the original grave site can be visited.
 In 1945, his remains and those of his wife were reinterred at Christ Church Cathedral in New Orleans.
 His grave can be found in the front floor sanctuary, to the right of the pulpit.
-Fort Polk in Louisiana was named for Polk until 2023 when it was renamed Fort Johnson.
+Fort Polk in Louisiana was named for Polk until 2023.
 (Note: In June 2025 it was renamed back to Fort Polk, this time in honour of General James H. Polk, former Commander in Chief of United States Army Europe.)

 Polk's nephew, Lucius E. Polk, was also a Confederate general.
 Lucius E. Polk's son Rufus King Polk was a Congressman.
 Leonidas Polk's son, William Mecklenburg Polk, was a physician and a Confederate captain who later served as a First Lieutenant in the U.S. Army during World War I. He later authored his most flattering biography.
 William M. Polk's son, Frank Polk, served as a counselor to the U.S. Department of State through World War I and later became the first Under Secretary of State.
 Polk's portrait, done by Cornelius Hankins, was donated to Christ Church Cathedral in Nashville, Tennessee, by his grandson W. Dudley Gate, in 1963.

 Military historian Steven E. Woodworth described the shell that killed Polk as "one of the worst shots fired for the Union cause during the entire course of the war", as Polk's incompetence made him far more valuable alive than dead: "Polk's incompetence and willful disobedience had consistently hamstrung Confederate operations west of the Appalachians, while his special relationship with the president made the bishop-general untouchable."
 Conversely, historian Joseph H. Parks wrote that "Polk was a competent corps commander, yet his frequent disagreements with Bragg would seem to indicate that he was at times hesitant in executing the orders of his superior.
 This charge, however, becomes less serious in view of the fact that all high ranking officers within the Army of Tennessee, distrusting Bragg's competence as a field commander, supported Polk in his apparent disregard of orders.
 Left unanswered was the question of whether or not the orders of a superior should be executed regardless of conditions or circumstances.
 Through it all, Polk's forgiving spirit was put to a severe test as he came to believe Bragg wished to saddle him with the responsibility for failure of the Army of Tennessee to win the victories expected of it."